 Besides giving you domain metrics, Ahrefs allows you to dig out credible history on a given domain.
 Here, you can check both fresh and historic domain indexes.

-With archive.org, screenshots.com and Ahref, you will have a clear picture of the legitimacy of your domain.
-You will know the kind of links that comes to the domain.
-Porn, gambling, Chinese texts and pharma should be warning signals.
+With archive.org, screenshots.com, and Ahrefs, you will have a clear picture of the legitimacy of your domain.
+You will know the kind of links that come to the domain.
+Porn, gambling, Chinese texts, and pharma should be warning signals.

 Domains that were PBNs before should be skipped as well.

 In case a domain has no history on Archive and Screenshots, consider using the anchor text as a guide.

 The best resource for anchor text spam check is Ahrefs.
 Use their anchors’ tab to check for any of the signals mentioned above.
 Domains that have between 50 and 60 percent of keyword anchors are considered spam.